Chief of Field: Resourcing Traction

 History

-In 2024, Suzanne Rabicoff created the Chief of Field role to address a persistent and costly capacity constraint.
-As leaders focus on product development, operations, and internal alignment, external work that drives traction is often deprioritized or fragmented.
-Without a clear owner in the field, market intelligence, stakeholder relationships, and strategic insight are captured inconsistently, if at all.
+In 2024, senior GTM and product marketing executive, Suzanne Rabicoff, created the Chief of Field role to address a persistent capacity constraint in how organizations execute Field Product Marketing.
+As leaders focus on product development, operations, and internal alignment, the external work required to keep strategy grounded in live market behavior is often fragmented or deferred.
+Without a clear owner in the field, market intelligence, stakeholder relationships, and feedback critical to traction are captured unevenly, if at all.

-This gap is accelerating the need for a new class of roles Suzanne calls “connective tissue roles”.
-These roles do not sit cleanly within traditional org charts.
-Instead, they link strategy to execution, internal teams to external markets, and plans to outcomes.
-As organizations run leaner and markets move faster, connective tissue roles are becoming foundational to how competitive companies operate.
+This gap has accelerated the emergence of what Rabicoff describes as “connective tissue roles.”
+These roles do not fit neatly into traditional org charts.
+Instead, they link Field Product Marketing to execution by connecting internal teams with external markets and translating strategy into outcomes.
+As organizations run leaner and markets move faster, such connective functions are becoming foundational rather than supplementary.

 The Chief of Field does not replace executives or core hires.
-It extends their capacity by adding senior, judgment-driven presence where it matters most: in the conversations, events, and relationships that determine whether strategy translates into traction.
+It extends their capacity by providing senior, judgment-driven field leadership, ensuring that Field Product Marketing remains continuously informed by real-world engagement and that strategy converts into traction where it matters most: in conversations, events, and relationships that shape adoption.

 Traction